GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

 Most of the plumbing for detector components is generic, and inherited as the collection of functions registered on the `methods` member of `<detector-template>`.
 These member functions are described qualitatively as follows.

 ###generateColorScale()
-Establishes all the Kinetic.js objects involved in the color scale, and attaches them to `this.mainLayer`.
+Establishes all the Kinetic.js objects involved in the color scale, and attaches them to `this.mainLayer[]`.
 These are pointed at as follows:
- - `this.colorScale` - Kinetic.Rect for the color gradient rectangle itself.
+ - `this.colorScale[view]` - Kinetic.Rect for the color gradient rectangle itself.
- - `this.tickLabels[]` - Kinetic.Text objects labeling the tickmarks on the color scale, ordered left to right.
+ - `this.tickLabels[view][tick]` - Kinetic.Text objects labeling the tickmarks on the color scale, ordered left to right.
- - `this.scaleTitle` - Kinetic.Text object for the scale title.
+ - `this.scaleTitle[view]` - Kinetic.Text object for the scale title.

 Tickmarks are also declared here, but no pointers to them are persisted.

 ###instantiateCells()
-This is the only function reimplemented as a rule for each specific detector.
+This is one of two function reimplemented as a rule for each specific detector.
 Its generic pattern is:
  - Populate `this.cells` with Kinetic objects representing each channel, in the same order as `this.channelNames`.
  - Attatch event listeners to the members of `this.cells` for governing the tooltip.
- - Add these Kinetic objects to `this.mainLayer`.
+ - Add these Kinetic objects to the appropriate `this.mainLayer[]`.
- - Add `this.mainLayer` and `this.tooltipLayer` to `this.stage` once they're all set up.
+ - Add `this.mainLayer[]` and `this.tooltipLayer[]` to `this.stage[]` once they're all set up.

 ###moveTooltip()
 Moves `this.TTbkg` and `this.text` around to follow the mouse; intended as the callback to the `mousemove` event listener of the Kinetic objects in `this.cells`.

 ###refreshColorScale()
-Refreshes the contents and positions of the Kinetic objects in `this.tickLabels[]` and `this.scaleTitle` as a function of whatever is registered in `this.scaleType`, `.min` and `.max` under the `this.currentView` key.
+Refreshes the contents and positions of the Kinetic objects in `this.tickLabels[view][tick]` and `this.scaleTitle[view]` as a function of whatever is registered in `this.scaleType`, `.min` and `.max` under the `this.currentView` key.
 Intended as part of the `onchange` callback after modifying scale parameters in the plot control form, and for updating after changing the view.

 ###trackView()
 Keeps `this.currentView` and `this.currentUnit` and the values of the inputs in the plot control form up to date with whatever the user has chosen from the view selection radio.